Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/_index.md

 1. We want to only use the authorization code flow and the session authentication.
 2. We want to set the response mode to `form_post` so that authorization codes won't get logged to the access logs.
-3. We want to preserve the original request query arguments over the authorization code flow redirections.
+3. We want to preserve the original request query arguments over the authorization code flow redirection.
 3. We want to redirect the client to original request url after the authorization code flow so that the `POST` request (because of `form_post`) is turned to the `GET` request, and the browser address bar is updated with the original request query arguments.